phonopy/phonopy/doc/setting-tags.rst

 ~~~~~~~~~~~~~~~~~~~

 Group velocities at q-points are calculated by using this tag.
 The
-group velocities are written into a yaml file corresponding to
+group velocities are written into a yaml file corresponding to the run
-the run mode.
+mode in Cartesian coordinates.
+The physical unit depends on physical
+units of input files and frequency conversion factor, but if VASP and
+the default settings (e.g., THz for phonon frequency) are simply used,
+then the physical unit will be Angstrom THz.

 ::